-JOHN G NICHOLS CHIEF EXECUTIVE, 64
+JOHN G NICHOLS

-After an early career in the RAF, John entered the leisure industry with the Rank Organisation where held several senior executive positions.
+CHIEF EXECUTIVE, 65 After an early career in the RAF, John entered the leisure industry with the Rank Organisation where he held several senior executive positions.
 John joined H&T as Managing Director in 1997 and subsequently became Chief Executive.
-He has been instrumental in developing and implementing the business strategy and delivering consistent growth in revenues and profitability.
-He has also been instrumental in the initiative to obtain the ISO9001 and Investors in People Gold accreditations.
+He has been instrumental in developing and implementing the business strategy and delivering growth in stores, revenues and profitability.